 The purpose of the voltage regulator before the sensors and the microcontroller is to provide a steady source of power.
 This helps the color sensors reduce the chance it misinterprets a color and ensures the microcontroller has reliable power.
 One regulator will be allocated to the sensors and the microcontroller and the other will be allocated to the servo motors.
-This is to guarantee that draw from the activation of the servo motor is completely separated from the sensors and microcontroller and will not affect their readings.
-Dropout voltage for these regulator should not exceed 1 volt and they must maintain a temperature below 50 degrees Celsius.
-They should also be able to handle currents up to 300mA.
+This is to guarantee that draw from the activation of the servo motor is completely separated from the sensors and microcontroller so that it will not cause a voltage drop in the RGB sensors.
+Dropout voltage for these regulators should not exceed 1 volt and they must maintain a temperature below 50 degrees Celsius.
+They should also be able to handle currents up to 500mA.

 Requirements Verification Must be able to withstand current up to 500mA.
-Setup the voltage regulator such that the draw is 500mA and ensure it is still outputting a steady 3.3 volts Must be able to take in between 4.6 to 5 volts as an input from the battery power supply and output 3.3 volts with a tolerance of 5% Input the battery power supply and measure the output voltage with an oscilloscope to ensure it is outputting a steady 3.3 volts within the tolerance.
+Setup the voltage regulator to an Ammeter and a variable resistor in series such that the draw is 500mA and measure that it is still outputting a steady 3.3 volts Must be able to take in between 4.6 to 5 volts as an input from the battery power supply and output 3.3 volts with a tolerance of 5% Input the battery power supply and measure the output voltage with an oscilloscope to ensure it is outputting a steady 3.3 volts within the tolerance.